 Piperline is the student, faculty, and staff administrative database.
 Use Piperline to register and to access course schedules, final grades, unofficial transcripts, account balances, and more.
-Log in to Piperline at www.hamline.edu/piperline For assistance with your PIN, please contact Student Administrative Services (651-523-3000 or stop by East Hall 113).
+Log in to Piperline at www.hamline.edu/piperline.
+For assistance with your PIN, please contact the ITS Helpdesk (651-523-2220) or itshelp@gw.hamline.edu.